Islandora/documentation/docs/user-documentation/file_viewers.md

 Should you choose the latter:

 * create a new Display mode for media at Structure > Display Modes > View modes.
 Make sure you select a "Media" view mode.
-* in the File media type, configure the "Display mode for viewer" field.
-If it doesn't exist yet, add a view mode switch field type.
-Configure it so that "View modes to switch" has "Source" selected, and "View modes allowed to switch to" includes your new view mode.
-* in the File media type, go to Manage Display, and on the Default tab, scroll all the way to the bottom.
-Open the collapsed "Custom display settings" section.
-Select your new view mode and click save.
-* A tab for new display mode should have appeared.
-Go there and set up your fields so that the file field displays in your viewer.
+* Configure the relevant (File) Media Type to display your file in your viewer.
+In the File media type, go to Manage Display, and on the Default tab, enable this view mode for "Custom Display Settings" (it's all the way at the bottom).
+A tab for new display mode should have appeared.
+Go there and set up your field so that only the file field displays, and it displays using your viewer.
+* in the "Media Display" view, create a new Block (or pair of Blocks) that (just for this Block) render the Media in your new view mode.
+If desired, create a pair with one selecting a Service File and one selecting a Original File, and use "No results behaviour" to place a fallback.
+* in the Islandora Display taxonomy, add a new term, with an external URI.
+* create a Context that finds Islandora Nodes that have a term with that URI.
+In that context, place the block you created in the Media Display view.
+* Finally, edit the Default Media display Context to not be in effect if the node has a term with the URI that you set.

 ## Configuring Viewers that use Blocks